THE BEST WINDOW TREATMENTS & CURTAINS FOR SLIDING GLASS DOORS

 Sliding doors are one of the most challenging elements to dress up.
 You want them to look like a well-dressed window, but without compromising their functional purpose and ease of use.

-Vertical blinds tend to be the most popular window treatment for this style of door.
+Vertical blinds tend to be the most popular window treatments for sliding patio doors and other such doors.
 While they do offer some nice functional benefits, vertical blinds are often lacking in the style department.
 They tend to look cold and mechanical, and simply not versatile enough to work with all types of décor.
-If you’re aiming to create a warm, upscale, modern space, you’ll need to find another solution that better matches your vision.
+If you’re aiming to create a warm, upscale, modern space, you’ll need to find another solution for window treatments for sliding patio doors that better matches your vision.
 That’s where curtains and drapery come in.

 Dress Sliding Doors Up with Drapery